adjust/dev-docs/docs/windows/configuration/preinstalled.md

 # Record preinstalled app activity

-You can use the Adjust SDK to record activity from apps that came preinstalled on a user's device.
-This enables you to record information from users who didn't download your app from a campaign.

-Configuring a default campaign enables you to attribute all preinstalls to a predefined campaign token.
+You can use the Adjust SDK to record activity from apps that came preinstalled on a user's device by configuring a default campaign token.
+This enables you to attribute all preinstalls to a single campaign for analysis.
 Adjust records all information against this token until the attribution source changes.
 To set this up:

-1. Create a new campaign link in Datascape.
+1. Create a new campaign link in [Campaign Lab](https://help.adjust.com/en/suite/article/custom-link-setup).

    ```
    https://app.adjust.com/{token}